 The Fortress of Solitude

-by Jonathan Lethem List Price: Our Price: $13.95 You Save: $1.00 (7%) Paperback Availability: Ships in 3 days or less |
+by Jonathan Lethem Our Price: $16.95 Paperback Availability: Ships in 3 days or less |

 This is the story of two boys, Dylan Ebdus and Mingus Rude.
-They

-despite the first whispers of something that will become known
+exclusively black despite the first whispers of something

-as "gentrification."
+that will become known as "gentrification."

-This is the story of 1970s America, a time when the most simple
+This is the story of 1970s America, a time when the most

-disaster.
-This is the story of 1990s America, when no one cared
+America, when no one cared anymore.

 The Greatest Ballpark Ever: Ebbets Field And The Story Of The Brooklyn Dodgers